-Of all levels of government, the RDN is in a good position to identify and develop responses to water issues in our region.
+Of all levels of government, the RDN operates at an appropriate scale to identify water issues in our region.
 Yet, the RDN can't do this alone.
 Senior government agencies are advisors to the Drinking Water and Watershed Protection Program, and we rely on their support to implement it, especially with respect to watershed management responsibilities that are shared among many agencies.
 The participation of member municipalities, industry and community groups also enables this cross-sector collaboration for water sustainability in the region.

 In the absence of regulatory authority, the role of the RDN DWWP service is to be an advocate, convener and facilitator across jurisdictions of authority.

 With better information about the Region's water resources, the RDN is in better position to influence provincial decisions regarding water licensing, forestry, agriculture and mining activities.
 The RDN can work with targeted sectors on educational programs and through direct contact on specific watershed or aquifer issues.

 The purpose of the Drinking Water and Watershed Protection Program is to understand our watersheds and water resources better, to help inform decisions about future development and infrastructure.
 That better understanding may lead to directing future development to some parts of the Region over others or discouraging some types of development in some places over others.
 Its purpose is not to outright stop development - but if and where development must occur, to know whether and how it can be sustained from a water perspective.

 - Does this service impose rules on how I use my well?